BrianGardnerAtl/website/_drafts/composable_icon_resources.md

 }
 ```

-Next up is displaying this in the preview to verify it looks correct.
-Combining the `UserInfoRow` and `TweetContent` composable items in another composable simplifies this.
-When the action row is finished it can be added to this new composable as well.
+Next up is displaying the content in the preview to verify it looks correct.
+This is simplified by combining the `UserInfoRow` and `TweetContent` composable items in another composable function.
+The action row will also be added to this new composable function.

 ```kotlin
 @Composable